kupietools/DYORassistant/README.md

 # DYORassistant (formerly "DEXTassistant")

-#THIS REPO IS STILL EXPERIMENTAL.
-PLEASE CONTINUE TO USE DEXTASSISTANT FOR THE TIME BEING

-An independently developed userscript bringing new UI features and embedded research tools to popular DEX- &amp; DeFi-related websites to give you an edge and help avoid scams.
+An independently developed userscript bringing new UI features and embedded research tools to popular DEX- & DeFi-related websites, to give you an edge and help avoid scams.
 Follow [http://t.me/ApopheniaProjects](http://t.me/ApopheniaProjects) on Telegram for announcements.
-VERSION ALPHA 2020.08.25

 # BACKGROUND